chainstack/docs/docs/tutorials/polygon/bridging-erc20-from-ethereum-to-polygon.md

 If on the verification attempt you get a message that the explorer cannot get the ABI data for the contract verification, do the following:

 1. Go to the [online ABI encoding service](https://abi.hashex.org/).
-1. In the service, provide the [ChildERC20.json](https://github.com/maticnetwork/pos-portal/blob/master/artifacts/ChildERC20.json) ABI data.
+1. In the service, provide the [ChildERC20.json](https://github.com/maticnetwork/pos-portal/blob/master/artifacts/ChildERC20.json) ABI data as ([abi]) .
 1. Click **Parse**.
-1. Put your constructor data:
+1. Put your constructor data by adding arguments with the data type:
    * name_: `myL2tokenChild`
    * symbol_: `ML2T`
    * decimals_: `18`